GnomedDev/college-projects/README.md

 - Vending - A TUI Vending machine simulation requiring `tabulate` from `pip` using sqlite to store stock and products.

 - Connect4 - A two player TUI Connect 4 copy with customisable board size.

+- Connect4 Multiplayer - Connect4, but with a client and server script using `websockets` to communicate